FORGIVENESS STORIES MELT HEARTS

 - Please present your stories in Word format to facilitate editing if required.

-- It is important that stories be accompanied by high resolution photographs where possible.
-Please provide captions for each photograph identifying people and places where relevant and appropriate.
+- It is important that stories be accompanied by high resolution photographs where this is possible, but this is optional.
+Please provide captions for each photograph you provide, identifying people and places where relevant and appropriate.

 - Please spend some time reflecting upon your story before you ‘put pen to paper’.